Puli: Dog Breed Profile and Information

 Pulik remains playful and active well into their senior years.
 They also do well with kids and other dogs.

-However, it is best that they are well-socialized early.
+However, they should be well-socialized early.
 They may not tolerate cats, especially cats they aren’t raised with.

 Breed Overview